DeLoooping/De.Loooping.Templates/README.md

 `TemplateBuilder.WithType<T>()` adds the required assembly reference to the template and also adds the types namespace as a `using` directive.
 You can also use `TemplateBuilder.WithReference(Assembly reference)` and/or `TemplateBuilder.WithUsing(String @using)` to add these separately.

-## Still to do
-- Add meaningful expception messages in case of syntax or compile-time errors